 CROWS volunteers improve and repair paths in the Upper Calder and Ripponden areas.
 To see what we have been doing recently in your area look at our Blog .

-We hope to start again on July 13th.
-We have done a detailed risk assessment within current government guidelines and feel we are now OK to restart.
-There are some jobs that we won’t be able to do, but we will review this as we go along.
+We started work again in July after a detailed risk assessment based on the government COVID19 guidelines.
+There are some jobs that we still can’t do, but we’ll review this as we go along.
 You can see a short version of our risk assessment.
-We are happy to receive questions and feedback and even happier to be getting back to work!.

 Watch out there are CROWS about!